How To Copyright an Image in a Few Easy Steps

 If your work qualifies for fair use, the U.S. copyright law grants you the right to use copyrighted photos without the owner’s permission.

-If you are not sure, since fair use is a gray area, consult your attorney to avoid legal penalties.
+If you are not sure, since fair use is a gray area, consult your attorney to avoid penalties.

 Did Someone Steal Your Pictures?
 Here Is What To Do